baseboxorg/jeffskinnerbox.github.io/content/ideas/comparison-of-microprocessors-and-microcontroller-development-boards-for-the-diyer.md

 * [Arduino](http://arduino.cc/en/Main/Products)

 ## PIC / Microchip Technology
-PIC is a family of modified Harvard architecture microcontrollers made by [Microchip Technology][04] but, originally developed by General Instrument's Microelectronics Division.
+PIC or PICmicro is a family of modified Harvard architecture microcontrollers made by [Microchip Technology][04] but, originally developed by General Instrument's Microelectronics Division.
 The name PIC initially referred to "Peripheral Interface Controller" now it is "PIC" only.
+Given that there is nearly 2000 different models of PIC microcontrollers, Microchip provides a [Product Selector Tool][11].

 ## ARM / ARM Holding
 [ARM][03] is a family of instruction set architectures for computer processors based